 When Do Pregnancy Symptoms Start?

-Pregnancy signs can begin as soon as implantation occurs.
+Some women notice symptoms around the time implantation occurs, while others have no noticeable symptoms this early.
 These symptoms may intensify, and new symptoms may emerge over time.
-The pregnancy hormone responsible for many symptoms, hCG, rises quickly in early pregnancy and peaks around 10 weeks after conception.4
+The pregnancy hormone hCG rises quickly in early pregnancy and typically peaks around 10 weeks of pregnancy.4

 What Are the Early Signs of Pregnancy?